sbingler/schemeful-same-site/README.md

    * “Schemeful Same-Site” would not allow this cookie to be sent as this is a cross-site context: the registrable domains don't match.

-   * "Scheme-Bound Cookies" would allow this cookie to be sent the connection is the same as the one the cookie was set by: the cookie was set on https and is trying to be sent on https.
+   * "Scheme-Bound Cookies" would allow this cookie to be sent as the scheme is the same as the one the cookie was set by: the cookie was set by https and is trying to be sent to https.
+(It's important to note that even if "Scheme-Bound Cookies" allows this cookie to be sent it will still ultimately be blocked by the browser due to same-site.)